-This month we're featuring our talented Game Development and Design and Unreal Engine Teaching Assistants Oliver Rotter and Heinrich Bisschoff.
+This month we're featuring our talented Game Development and Design and Unreal Engine Technical Assistants Oliver Rotter and Heinrich Bisschoff.

 If you're new to CG Spectrum and haven't met this duo of awesome, they're here to support you throughout your studies, give inspiration, and ensure you get the most out of your time with us!